angular-heidelberg/pages/community-updates/ngHeidelbergv9.md

  - The new Angular version supports Typescript Version 3.8.
  - build speed improvements
- - End-to-End tests now support grep and invertGrep which enable you to more easily pich the test you want to run
+ - End-to-End tests now support `grep` and `invertGrepv which enable you to more easily pich the test you want to run
- - New CLI Component Generator Option displayBlock
+ - New CLI Component Generator Option `displayBlock`

 #### NgRx 9.1 is out!